Frequently Asked Questions

 Q. How can I determine if my academic program proposal constitutes a substantive change?

 A. When the college dean sends approved proposals to the chair of the University Senate Committee on Academic Programs, the proposal initially will be deliberated on by a subcommittee, most typically the Undergraduate Council or Graduate Council (depending on the level of the program being considered).
 The subcommittee chairs will include the Vice President for Enrollment Management and Student Success and the Associate Provost for Institutional Effectiveness in the dissemination of proposals to committee members.
-The VP and the Associate Provost for Institutional Effectiveness will review the proposal to determine if it constitutes a substantive change according to BOR or SACS definitions (which differ in minor ways).
-Additional questions about reporting substantive changes can be addressed to the APIE, Michael Galchinsky ([email protected], 404-413-2578).
+The VP and the Associate Provost for Institutional Effectiveness will review the proposal to determine if it constitutes a substantive change according to BOR or SACSCOC definitions (which differ in minor ways).
+Additional questions about reporting substantive changes can be addressed to the APIE, Michael Galchinsky (email@example.com, 404-413-2578).

-Q. Should I contact SACS directly about a change to an academic program?
+Q. Should I contact SACSCOC directly about a change to an academic program?

-A. No. All contacts with SACS must go through the Office of the President and are coordinated by the Accreditation Liaison (at GSU, this is the Associate Provost for Institutional Effectiveness).
-If you believe that SACS notification is required in relation to your academic program proposal, please contact the APIE, Michael Galchinsky ([email protected], 404-413-2578).
+A. No. All contacts with SACSCOC must go through the Office of the President and are coordinated by the Accreditation Liaison (at GSU, this is the Associate Provost for Institutional Effectiveness).
+If you believe that SACSCOC notification is required in relation to your academic program proposal, please contact the APIE, Michael Galchinsky (firstname.lastname@example.org, 404-413-2578).